Women's Health at Spaulding Medford

 Osteoporosis and Perimenopausal Symptoms

 Specially-designed exercises and activity training will help you to improve your strength, balance and overall function in a safe manner.
 You will also learn about nutrition and lifestyle changes.
 This will help prevent and treat osteoporosis and decrease perimenopausal symptoms.

 Many women experience pain as a result of pregnancy, labor and delivery.
 Our clinicians can help reduce pain and improve function both during pregnancy and in the post-partum period through exercise, manual therapy, body mechanics training, bracing and education.

 Women’s Health Pelvic Pain

 Pain in the pelvic region can limit many activities associated with normal daily function, including sexual intercourse.
-A physical therapist with specialized training will first assess the cause of pain, and, based on your symptoms and long-term goals, will recommend a treatment approach.
+A physical or occupational therapist with specialized training will first assess the cause of pain, and, based on your symptoms and long-term goals, will recommend a treatment approach.
 This treatment may include techniques to decrease discomfort, strengthen pelvic muscles, provide flexibility training to pelvic floor and hip muscles and address concerns related to issues of intimacy.
 Therapeutic techniques may include manual therapy, stretching, strengthening, biofeedback and education about lifestyle changes.

 Breast Cancer Rehabilitation